frivasplata/STELLAR-WIFI-Analyzer-Tool/README.md

 V0.5.0-build-5

-Date and time filter improved, no need anymore to enter manually the date and time but selecting form a calendar or clicking on some predefined filters like the last 1, 2 .. hours
+Easier log navigation by date and time.
+From now on there is no need to enter manually any Date and time filter.
+The date and time filter can now be selected from a calendar or clicking on some predefined filters like the last 1, 2 .. hours